-In the Accounting the debit position plays an important role.
+In the Accounting plays the Debit position plays an important role.
 It is an essential part of accounting and is used to record and monitor the financial situation of a company.
-In this article, we will take a closer look at the debit position, its importance in the Accounting and explain the process of their creation.
+In this article, we will take a closer look at the Debit position their importance in the Accounting and explain the process of their creation.

 What is a debit position in accounting?